QuanticTelecom/support/readme.md

 Laravel Commander (https://github.com/laracasts/Commander) provides an easy way to leverage commands and domain events.
 This package has two commands (and two handlers):
 * `OpenTicketCommand` & `OpenTicketCommandHandler`: use `OpenTicket` factory to create a new ticket and `TicketRepository` to save this ticket;
 * `WriteCommentCommand` & `WriteCommentCommandHandler`: use `WriteComment` factory to create and attach a new comment to a ticket and then `CommentRepository` to save / persist it.

+## Usage

+### Models

+First, you need to create your models and implement `Ticket` and `Comment` contracts.

+### Repositories

+Then, you need to create one or two repositories and implement both `TicketRepository` and `CommentRepository`.

+Make sure to bind the interfaces to the concrete class(es) in a service provider for example.